rayman51/GBUi_KinectProject/README.md

 planning on recreating the classic Atari game super breakout.
 The game will include multiple rows of breakable blocks, within a structure, at the top of the screen.
 There will be a paddle at the bottom that will be controlled by the player by leaning either left or right in order to stop a ball from falling off the screen.
 The same ball will be used to try to destroy the bricks at the top of the screen.
+Initially the paddle will be controlled using the arrow keys on your keyboard.
+Once the game is created, our next step is too add custom gestures and movement using the Kinect.

 ### Hardware
 This project was created using Kinect 2.0.
 The Kinect (codenamed Project Natal during development) is a line of motion sensing input devices produced by Microsoft.
 Initially, the Kinect was developed as a gaming accessory for Xbox 360 and Xbox One video game consoles and Microsoft Windows PCs.
 Based around a webcam-style add-on peripheral, it enabled users to control and interact with their console/computer without the need for a game controller, through a natural user interface using gestures and spoken commands.

 ![kinect](https://github.com/rayman51/GBUi_KinectProject/blob/master/images/kinect.jpg)

-The Kinect also connects to your PC via the Kinect adaptor for windows.
+The Kinect connects to your PC via the Kinect adaptor for windows.

 #### Kinect Adaptor requires a USB 3 port on your PC.